visha-l127/mandate-vacuum-fullstack/README.md

 * 3,026 BBMP civic complaint records used as analytical baseline
 * Backend connected to Oracle successfully
 * Metrics API returns all 6 civic complaint categories
-* Citizen complaint submission tested end-to-end
+* Complaint submission tested end-to-end
 * Submitted requests are stored in Oracle Database
 * Recent requests are fetched from Oracle and displayed in React
 * Core REST APIs tested locally